Larsa Pippen: Jewelry

 In August 2020, Pippen launched and modeled her high-end jewelry line, Larsa Marie.
 She detailed that the line offers a wide variety of pieces that focus on "self-love and empowering women to feel like their best selves".
 In 2021, Pippen scored the cover of Harper's Bazaar Vietnam's August issue, as she debuted her latest collection, discussed her personal life in the public eye and provided fashion advice.

 Personal life

 Pippen's parents are ethnically Assyrian; her mother is from Lebanon and her father from Syria.
 She is a mother to Scotty Jr., Preston, Justin and Sophia, all of whom she shares with her ex-husband Scottie Pippen.
 Scottie and Larsa first split in 2016 after almost two decades of marriage but reconciled.
 They began their separation process again in 2018.
 Their divorce was finalized on December 15, 2021, with all issues resolved amicably, and both continuing to focus on "co-parenting their remaining minor children".
+From November 2020 to April 2021, Larsa briefly dated former NBA player Malik Beasley.

+In 2022, she began a widely-publicized relationship with Marcus Jordan, the son of Scottie Pippen's ex-teammate Michael Jordan.
+Larsa Pippen and Marcus Jordan dated for approximately a year and a half before ending the relationship in early 2024.
+In April 2025, she began dating former professional basketball player and Columbia graduate Jeff Coby.
+The couple broke up in April 2026.